-Chicken Fried Chicken Recipe with Country Gravy
+Country Fried Chicken with Gravy

 If you grew up in the South or Midwest like me, then you’ve surely had your fair share of ultra-crunchy chicken fried chicken topped with creamy, rich white gravy!
 It used to be one of my favorite comfort foods when we went out to eat, but I never considered making it myself.
-Turns out, the process of making restaurant-style chicken fried chicken at home is easy as can be.
+Turns out, the process of making restaurant-style country fried chicken at home is easy as can be.

 Flattened out pieces of juicy chicken get that chunky fried breading after just minutes on the stovetop.
 And the homemade gravy comes together fast with just a couple of kitchen staples.
-With simple ingredients and less than 45 minutes, this country fried chicken and gravy recipe is perfect for weeknight dinners.
+With simple ingredients and less than 45 minutes, this recipe is perfect for weeknight dinners.

 Sometimes I also make this gravy for my kids’ fried chicken tenders so they have an easier-to-eat version of this meal too.